dotnet/arcade/Documentation/ArcadeSdk.md

 ### `IsShipping` (bool)

-`true` if the package (NuGet or VSIX) produced by the project is _shipping_.
+`true` if the asset (library, NuGet or VSIX) produced by the project is _shipping_, i.e. delivered to customers via an official channel.
+This channel can be NuGet.org, an official installer, etc.

 Set `IsShipping` property to `false`

-- projects that produce NuGet packages that are not shipping on NuGet.org or via other official channel (like part of an official installer),
+- projects that produce NuGet packages that are only shipping on MyGet, internal blob feeds, etc.
 - projects that produce VSIX packages that are only used only within the repository (e.g. to facilitate integration tests or VS F5) and not expected to be installed by customers,
-- Test/build utility projects (test projects are automatically marked as non-shipping).
+- Test/build/automation utility projects (test projects are automatically marked as non-shipping by Arcade SDK targets).

-All packages are VSIXes are signed by default, regardless of whether they are _shipping_ or not.
+All libraries, packages and VSIXes are signed by default, regardless of whether they are _shipping_ or not.
-By default Portable and Embedded PDBs produced by _shipping_ projects are converted to Windows PDBs and published to Microsoft symbol servers.
+By default, Portable and Embedded PDBs produced by _shipping_ projects are converted to Windows PDBs and published to Microsoft symbol servers.
+By default, all _shipping_ libraries are localized.

 ### `PublishWindowsPdb` (bool)